 - Check-in requirements: Set a simple expectation for a text when they arrive at a destination or if plans change.

-- Emergency protocols: Define exactly what to do if they feel unsafe or find themselves in a situation they aren’t ready to handle.
+- Emergency protocols: Define exactly what to do if they feel unsafe or find themselves in a situation they are not ready to handle.

 Household contribution as life-skill practice

-- Shared responsibilities: Identify specific tasks that contribute to the household, such as meal prep or managing their own laundry.
+- Assign visible responsibilities: Choose specific tasks that affect the household, such as meal prep, trash, pet care, or their own laundry.

 Physical and emotional space